 Magis Theatre Company is a process-based, actor-driven company.
 Its members have been training together for over ten years.
 The company combines craft with education and performance, taking on theatrical pieces that most other companies shy away from.
 Magis brings original work, classical texts, and forgotten literary gems to the classroom and the stage with a uniquely innovative and epic approach recognized by the press for our artistic skill and daring.

-CALDERON'S TWO DREAMS runs February 10 - 26.
-The Ellen Stewart Theater at La Mama is located at 66 East 4th St, between Second Avenue and the Bowery – closest train is the F to Second Avenue.
-Tickets are $18, $13 students and seniors.
-La MaMa also has a 10 for $10 program with ten $10 tickets available (advance purchase only) for every performance.
-To purchase tickets, call 646-430-5374 or visit www.lamama.org.
+CALDERON'S TWO DREAMS runs February 10 – 26, 2017 at The Ellen Stewart Theatre at La MaMa.
+It is located at 66 East 4th Street, between Second Avenue and Bowery – closest train is the F at Second Avenue.
+Performances run Thursday - Saturday at 7pm and Sunday at 4pm with an added performance on Monday, February 13 at 7pm.
+Tickets are $18 general admission or $13 for students and seniors.
+La MaMa also has a 10 for $10 program with ten $10 tickets available for every performance (advance purchase only).
+Tickets may be purchased at the door one hour prior to curtain.
+To purchase tickets, call 212-352-3101 or visit www.lamama.org.